 There are plenty of spots to sit, relax, and savor the moment.
 From the restaurant, beach club with modern sofa deck and DJ performance.
 To small warungs with a more simple and modest vibe.
 But both are sharing the same sight.
 The view over the cliff and the breathtaking sunset scene.

 For the menu, the restaurant offers more food selection and cocktails.
 Price range from Rp40.000 to Rp165.000 for snacks and food.
 While the cocktail price range from Rp45.000 and Rp400.000 to Rp1.000.000 for a bottle of wine.

-Suluban or known too as the Uluwatu beach location is close to the popular Uluwatu temple.
+Suluban, also known as Uluwatu or Blue Point Beach, is close to the popular Uluwatu temple.
 It’s just a 12 minutes drive.
-Don’t miss to witness the magnificent performance of Kecak dance in the temple.
-Sitting right at the edge of the cliff, the stage of the Kecak show is outdoor.
-Boasting the cliff scene and dramatic sunset view.
+Don’t miss to witness the magnificent performance of the Kecak dance in the temple.
+Sitting right at the edge of the cliff, the stage of the Kecak show is outdoors.
+Boasting a cliff scene and a dramatic sunset view.

 One even offers a swimming pool overlooking the seaside.
 Guests may also find several wedding venues as well.
 The beach is a popular spot to take pre-wedding photos too.

 Besides restaurants and small cafes on the premises.
 The small kiosks selling snacks, and souvenirs are lining the beach path.
 Halfway through before reaching the beach, guests will find a public bathroom.
 It’s a pay bathroom so make sure to prepare small notes of Rp2.000 to Rp5.000 to use the facility.

 Visitors can either rent a car or a motorbike to get to Suluban Beach.
 A motorbike is preferable as it is cheaper and faster.
 Travelers only need to pay Rp50.000 for day rent.
 Alternatively, for group travelers, renting a car with or without a driver could be an option.